aphyr/distsys-class/README.markdown

     - Services for verbs is a good way to enforce *transformation invariants*
     - So have a basic User service, which is used *by* an Auth service
   - Where you draw the line... well that's tricky
+    - Services come with overhead: have as few as possible
     - Consider work units
-    - Consider which services have varying availability guarantees
+    - Separate services which need to scale independently
     - Colocate services with tight dependencies and tight latency budgets
     - Colocate services which use complementary resources (e.g. disk and CPU)
-      - Run memcache on rendering nodes
+      - By hand: Run memcache on rendering nodes
-      - Use Mesos to automatically allocate services to HW?
+      - Newer shops: Google Borg, Mesos, Kubernetes

 ### Structure Follows Social Spaces

+- Production software is a fundamentally social artifact
 - Natural alignment: a team or person owns a specific service
+  - Jo Freeman, "The Tyranny of Structurelessness"
+    - Responsibility and power should be explicit
+    - Rotate people through roles to prevent fiefdoms
+      - Promotes information sharing
+    - But don't rotate too often
+      - Ramp-up costs in software are very high
+- As the team grows, its mission and thinking will formalize
+  - So too will services and their boundaries
+  - Gradually accruing body of assumptions about service relation to the world
+  - Punctuated by rewrites to respond to changing external pressures
+  - Tushman & Romanelli, 1985: Organizational Evolution
 - Inter-team communication goes hand in hand with inter-service communication
+  - Conway's law
+  - Invest time in good team relationships for neighbor services
+  - Or conversely, choose teams that work well together to implement dependencies
   - Consider team size and codebase complexity when sizing services
-- Libraries can be orthogonal to services
+- Services can be libraries
+  - Initially, *all* your services should be libraries
   - Perfectly OK to depend on a user library in multiple services
-  - Libraries can become services later
+  - Libraries with well-defined boundaries are easy to extract into services later
 - Services probably need a client library
   - That library might be "Open a socket" or an HTTP client
     - Haproxy is an excellent router for both HTTP and TCP services
     - Leverage HTTP headers!
       - Accept headers for versioning
       - Lots of support for caching and proxying
-  - But eventually, library might include mock IO
+  - Eventually, library might include mock IO
     - Service team is responsible for testing that the service provides an API
     - When the API is known to be stable, every client can *assume* it works
     - Removes the need for network calls in test suites
     - Dramatic reduction in test runtime and dev environment complexity

+### Review

+When possible, try to use a single node instead of a distributed system.
+Accept that some failures are unavoidable: SLAs and apologies can be cost-effective.
+To handle catastrophic failure, we use backups.
+To improve reliability, we introduce redundancy.
+To scale to large problems, we divide the problem into shards.
+Immutable values are easy to store and cache, and can be referenced by mutable identies, allowing us to build strongly consistent systems at large scale.
+As software grows, different components must scale independently, and we break out libraries into distinct services.
+Service structure goes hand-in-hand with teams.

 ## Production Concerns

 - More than design considerations
 - Proofs are important, but real systems do IO

-- Distributed systems are supported by your culture
+### Distributed systems are supported by your culture

+- Understanding a distributed system in production requires close cooperation of people with many roles
   - Development
   - QA
   - Operations
-  - (These are all aspects of the same process)
+- Empathy matters
+  - Developers have to care about production
+  - Ops has to care about implementation
+  - Good communication enables faster diagnosis

 ### Test everything